hyperburn777/WebTech/README.md

 - Enhanced the UI with Bootstrap, Angular, and HTML5, adding multiple views including "Day View," "Daily Temp.
 Chart," and "Meteogram"
 - Integrated a Twitter share button for users to post weather details directly from the app

-Assignment 4: Enhanced Weather Application with Real-Time Features
+Assignment 4: Cloud API Demo
 - Direct link to the Tomorrow.io API for weather data retrieval (demonstration of API usage)
 - Used for development of Android app version fo the Weather Application from Assignment 3